Baked Kale Chips Recipe

 In a season of bountiful desserts and rich heavy dishes, it’s nice to have a few to-go snacks that will keep your diet in check.

-Remember when kale chips were all over the internet a couple years ago?
+Remember when kale chips were all over the internet a couple of years ago?

 It seemed like everyone was making them.
 Even people that generally don’t cook.